|Distance||308 miles (497 km)|

 |Direct train||Yes, there is 1 direct train a day|

-Trains from Glasgow to Oxford cover the 308 miles (497 km) long route taking on average 5 h 34 min with our travel partners like Avanti West Coast.
+Trains from Glasgow to Oxford cover the 308 miles (497 km) long trip taking on average 5 h 35 min with our travel partners like Avanti West Coast.
 Normally, there is 1 train operating per day, including direct services available.
-While the average ticket price for this route costs around £121, you can find the cheapest train ticket for as low as £101.
+You can get the cheapest train tickets for this trip for as low as £101, but the average price of train tickets is £112.
 Travellers depart most frequently from Glasgow Central and arrive in Oxford.

 Passengers taking the train from Glasgow to Oxford will need to make one or two changes at various stations including Lancaster, Wolverhampton, Edinburgh and Carlisle.
 Trains start early in the morning and there are one or two trains every hour until the last train in the afternoon from Glasgow Central, getting in to Oxford on the same evening.
 On Saturdays, there is one train per hour from the morning until the last train in the early afternoon.
 On Sundays, there are six trains which set off in the morning, with the same last train service as Saturday.
 Services are operated by Virgin Trains, CrossCountry and Scotrail.